 Introduction

-On successful completion of this 15 credit Science and Instrumentation in Current Nuclear Medicine Practice module, you will be able to:
+On successful completion of this 15 credit online module, Science and Instrumentation in Current Nuclear Medicine Practice, you will be able to:

-• emonstrate an understanding of basic nuclear medicine physics and interaction of radioactive substances with matter
+• demonstrate an understanding of basic nuclear medicine physics and interaction of radioactive substances with matter

 • understand the fundamentals of Single Photon Emission Computed Tomography/Computer Tomography (SPECT/CT) and Positron Emission Tomography/Computer Tomography (PET/CT) systems, including an understanding of basic CT physics relevant to the hybrid environment